 - Roll up and serve while warm!

 Snap a photo and tag @macheesmo so I can see your work.

 These wraps are broken into two parts: The stovetop portion and the baked portion.
 Neither of these two things take much time but I recommend doing the stovetop part first because it’s easier to keep it warm.

 Just make very tiny meatballs with your sausage and add them to a skillet with a drizzle of oil over medium-ish heat.
 When they are browned and cooked through add the sliced veggies.
 It’ll already smell good!

 Cook that all together for a few minutes until the veggies soften a bit.
 Then keep it warm over very low heat.
 We’ll use this to top our pizza wraps!

-For the baked portion, lay out your Flatout Flatbread wraps (any flavor will work but I like the Original Light) and top each one with two tablespoons of sauce, a small handful of cheese and some pepperoni.
+For the baked portion, lay out your Flatout Flatbread wraps and top each one with two tablespoons of sauce, a small handful of cheese and some pepperoni.
 Don’t overdo it on these toppings!
 You don’t want your wrap exploding later!

 Bake those at 350 degrees for about 5 minutes.
 That should be enough to completely melt the cheese but still leave the wrap flexible enough to fold.